 We’ve put together a separate guide to answer the question “What does a product manager do?“ Check it out for a more detailed look at the day-to-day tasks and responsibilities of a product manager.

 Do you want to try your hand at product management?
-Here’s a free introductory short course.
+Here’s a free introductory short course to get you started.

 Now, for comparison, let’s take a look at what a product owner does.